guisantosfr/Javascript30/README.md

 12. **Key Sequence Detection(KONAMI CODE)** - Detect a key sequence using array and the `Array.splice()` method.
 13. **Slide In on Scroll** - Window events and debouncing.
 14. **Objects and Arrays - Reference VS Copy** - Differences between copy and reference with arrays and objects and how to make them.
+15. **LocalStorage and Event Delegation** - Persisting data even with page refreshing and listen for an event in a parent element.